Wearing Plugs During Pregnancy

 As with most things in life, the safety of using a butt plug when you are pregnant is very circumstantial, but generally, it is of little to no risk to you or your unborn child.
 The majority of online users reported their pregnant butt plug experiences as being positive and there were no severe side effects to doing so.

-However, the women who were suffering from constipation and hemorrhoids were warned against using butt plugs during their pregnancy so that no damaged was caused.
+However, the women who were suffering from constipation and hemorrhoids were warned against using butt plugs or any other sex toys during their pregnancy so that no damaged was caused.
 This was for multiple reasons.
 With hemorrhoids, it is difficult to enjoy the insertion and pressure of retaining a butt plug and if the hemorrhoids were to rupture, large quantities of blood could be lost in a short space of time.
 Many hemorrhoids burst and as they are filled with blood, not only looks like a massacre has occurred but can also be somewhat painful, too.
 There is also the added complication when a woman has hemorrhoids that despite liberal quantities of lubricant, there may not be a way of being able to insert the butt plug at all.

 For women suffering from constipation issues during their pregnancy, they are prone to feeling general discomfort and higher levels of dissatisfaction.
 Does it not seem somewhat contradictory that if your bowel movements cannot exit with ease, that you would be able to insert something into your butt with ease?
 As the uterus and abdomen are already extended with a baby, having a distended bowel increases the discomfort, especially if bowel movements have not occurred for longer periods of time.
 We want you to feel as sexy as possible, but when you are constipated and feeling bloated, it really is difficult, and we understand that.